I-Day reminds us of sacrifices by our forefathers: Shahbaz

 He said the nation, its political leaders and especially those in power will need to rise above their lust for power, privilege and money to work on a national agenda for the prosperity of Jinnah’s Pakistan.
 He said the same commitment to purpose is required like the PML-N government under the leadership of Nawaz Sharif had.
 He reminded how the PML-N came into power with the country facing 18 hours load-shedding and an ailing economy.
 But within 4 years, the PML-N got rid of load-shedding and installed power capacity in excess to demand.
 He told the audience how under Nawaz’s leadership, the PML-N installed billions of rupees projects with unquestionable transparency in a record time.

 He said the PMLN government lifted the country out of economic turmoil to become one of the fastest growing economies.
-If even a dime of corruption in the projects done in the last PML-N government are proven, he would apologise to the nation and quit politics.
+If even a dime of corruption in the projects done in the last PML-N government are proven, he would apologise to the nation and quit politics for good.
+But he said it is extremely disappointing to see how despite installed capacity, load-shedding is making lives of Pakistanis hell in heat and humidity.
+He expressed worry over how the 5.8 GDP growth plummeted into negative 1.5 and how the country is now buried under debt.
+He pointed out how the Peshawar BRT took the same amount of funds as three Metros launched by the PML-N government.

+He said the priorities will need to change, the accusatory politics, persecution in the name of prosecution and victimisation in the name of accountability only to corner the opposition must end.
+The PML-N president renewed his call for a more aggressive and effective foreign policy for the right to self-determination for Kashmiris instead of chest-beating and cosmetic measures.
+He said the people of Pakistan and IHK will never forgive if Pakistan lapses in its efforts for the Kashmir cause.